 - The evaluation and selection of Eligible Projects is performed and coordinated by Iberdrola's Finance and Treasury Department relying on representatives from several areas of the Iberdrola.
 The list of Eligible Projects is set up by the Business and Environmental teams, based on internal expertise, and submitted to the Finance Department for validation and selection.
 The Finance Department checks with the Sustainability Department, Legal and Corporate Social Responsibility (among others) if the projects are available and checks internally that double counting is avoided. - The respect of use of proceeds requirement is verified by the Business and Financial teams. - The project fulfilment with Iberdrola's Sustainable Development policies and the absence of any ESG matters are verified by the Sustainability and CSR teams (application of the exclusion criteria).
-Iberdrola's Finance Department is responsible for coordinating the whole process for identification and selection of Eligible Projects. - The traceability and verification of the selection and evaluation of the projects is ensured throughout the process: - At the beginning of each transaction, a project evaluation is carried out covering the entire lifecycle of the project (incl. conception, construction, and full operation time).
-Monitoring and control of the compliance of the selected projects with the Eligibility Criteria is performed at least twice a year for the plants included in any Green Instrument.
+Iberdrola's Finance Department is responsible for coordinating the whole process for identification and selection of Eligible Projects.

+The traceability and verification of the selection and evaluation of the projects is ensured throughout the process:

+- At the beginning of each transaction, a project evaluation is carried out covering the entire lifecycle of the project (incl. conception, construction, and full operation time).
+Monitoring and control of the compliance of the selected projects with the Eligibility Criteria is performed at least twice a year for the plants included in the Bond.
 If a project no longer complies with the Eligibility Criteria, the Finance and Treasury Department commits to reallocate the funds to another Eligible Project. - Iberdrola will monitor potential ESG controversies related to the selected projects, on a continuous basis throughout the lifetime of the projects.
-In case a project faces a controversy, the Finance and Treasury Department (in contact with the Sustainability Department), commits to reallocate the funds to another Eligible Project. - Selection decisions are internally documented by the Issuer.
+In case a project faces a controversy, the Finance and Treasury Department (in contact with the Sustainability Department), commits to reallocate the funds to another Eligible Project. - The decision-making process will be traceable through a continuous exchange of emails (or other available means of internal communication) between the decision-makers involved in the selection of projects.